National Origin Discrimination

 When Policies Impede Employee Rights

 Policies cannot apply to everyone in a company but have a negative impact on a certain national origin that is not job-related.

 For example, policies on language spoken must be directly related to the job and not be based on discriminatory reasons.
 So, an employer can only have an English-only rule for the safety or operations of the position.
 An English-only rule is prohibited in workplaces where speaking English doesn’t affect an employee’s ability to do the job safely and well.

 In addition, an employer may not have policies or make employment decisions based upon an employee’s accent.
 There are exceptions when an accent seriously interferes with the employee’s job performance.

 Under the EEOC’s Immigration Reform and Control Act of 1986 (IRCA), it is illegal for an employer to discriminate in any aspect of hiring based upon an individual’s citizenship or immigration status.
-For example, companies cannot only hire U.S. citizens unless it is required by law, regulation, or government contract.
+For example, companies cannot only hire U.S. citizens unless it is required by law, regulation, or government contracts.

-In addition, the IRCA applies to all employers with four or more employees; it protects anyone employed by or seeking employment by organizations that fall outside of the Civil Rights Act’s limitations.
+In addition, the IRCA applies to all employers with four or more employees.
+It protects anyone employed by or seeking employment by organizations that fall outside of the Civil Rights Act’s limitations.